the-deniss/the-deniss.github.io/_posts/2023-04-26-avast-privileged-arbitrary-file-create-on-quarantine.markdown

 ```
 rundll32 .\AswQuarantineFileExploit.dll,Exploit C:\Users\User\Desktop\PoC\pwn.txt C:\Windows\System32\aadjcsp.dll
 ```
-The exploit can as well create file if it does not exist and overwrite files owned by `TrustedInstaller` and accessible only for `READ` for SYSTEM account.
 3. Make sure file passed as 2nd argument was successfully replaced with file passed as 1st argument.

+*Note:* The exploit can as well create file if it does not exist and overwrite files owned by `TrustedInstaller` and accessible only for `READ` for SYSTEM account.
+{: .notice--info}

 And below is demo of the PoC: